 The screenshot above was taken from Swagbucks.
-On Swagbucks, you can sort things by shortest surveys to longest, and by SB amount (SB’s are points redeemable for cash and prizes on Swagbucks).
+On Swagbucks, you use the sorting function to order rows by shortest surveys to longest, and by SB amount (SB’s are points redeemable for cash and prizes on Swagbucks).

 If you have more time: don’t bother with the shorter surveys.
 Pick the longer studies that although might be more difficult to qualify for, will pay better than shorter ones.

 Secret 4: Refer your friends to legitimate survey sites

 You might wonder what referring friends has to do with finding the best survey sites, but the two are linked; if you are able to refer friends to survey programs via word-of-mouth, your social media accounts, etc. you will be able to reach your cash out goals sooner on the sites you’re already a member of, helping you make extra money.

 Some survey referral programs pay a one-time referral commission of $0.25-$5.00, while others will give you the ability to earn 10-30% of your referral’s earnings for life.